gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 ## Usage

 The search widget is now ready for use.
 It needs to be placed somewhere in your project's layout.
-If you start from Gatsby starter block, you can use the `layout` component:
+If you start from Gatsby starter blog, you can use the `layout` component:

 ```jsx:title=src/components/layout.js
 import React from "react"